roccobalocco/NewDBMSProject/Documentation/New Generation DBMS Project 20232024.md

         self.driver.execute_query(neo4j_query)
 ```

-The `relationship_saver` function constructs a statement for creating a relationship in Neo4J and then exploit the `free_query` function to execute that statement.
+The `relationship_creator` function constructs a statement for creating a relationship in Neo4J and then exploit the `free_query` function to execute that statement.

 Execution is sequential because multiple statements cannot be executed simultaneously outside the Neo4J browser without APOC.
 The use of threading can mitigate this limitation.